 - Also, a climbing technique called "hand jamming" involves sticking your fist into a small hole, and clenching it, much like the monkey, but specifically so that it can't be pulled out.
 Done right, it can save you a lot of energy that would otherwise be expended in holding yourself against the wall.
 Done badly, it could rip most of the skin off your hand.

 - In the Ripley's Believe It or Not!
 Museum there is a hole that says Don't stick your hand in here or something like that.

-- Censored for those who don't like discussing sexual things: Glory Holes.
-For men to stick their penises in, and "hopefully" receive some sort of "sexual gratification".
+- Glory Holes.
+For men to stick their penises in, and hopefully receive some sort of sexual gratification.

 - The Twitter user who posted this is clearly fully aware of this trope.
 As well as at least one of is appearances.